 - Largest assisted living facility verdict in the history of California

-- Only one of four attorneys nationwide with two top twenty elder abuse verdicts
+- Only one of four attorneys nationwide with three top twenty elder abuse verdicts

 - Largest assisted living facility verdict in the nation